Dear readers of ADxS.org, please forgive the disruption.

 3.1.
 GABA agonists (reinforcing)

-For these agonists, receptor binding is still unknown to us:
+The receptor binding of these agonists is still unknown to us:

-• Other view: non-competitive GABA-A antagonist: Paoletti et al25
+• Other opinion: non-competitive GABA-A antagonist: Paoletti et al25

 • Taurine (acts primarily via glutamate inhibition)1326